-Receive up to $30,000 in tax free rebates for your new investment home or condominiums
+Receive up to $30,000 in tax free rebates for your new investment home or condominiums.

 In July 2010 Harmonized Sales Tax (HST) came into effect to replace the existing Goods and Service Tax (GST).
 Immediately taxes on new homes and condominiums increased from 5% to 13%.
 To reduce this increased tax burden on Investors the Federal Government introduced a rebate program that allows Investors to receive up a rebate of up to $30,000 in HST paid on their new investment property.

 In order to qualify for an HST Investment Property Rebate the property must be owned by a person or group of people.
-If the investment property is purchased by a company it will note qualify for the HST Rebate.
+If the investment property is purchased by a company it will not qualify for the HST Rebate.

 In order to qualify for the HST Investment Property Rebate program you must have purchased a NEW: